dustin-archive/lifesaver-sass/README.md

 ```

-## Shorthand Property Mixins
+## Property Mixins

-Shorthand properties aim to keep your code compressed by offering extended functionality unique to each property.
+Property mixins aim to keep your code compressed by offering extended functionality unique to each property.

-The only disadvantage with using a shorthand property is that you can't use multiple properties.
-Although, if you find yourself needing a specific combination of properties often, you can easily create your own.
+The only disadvantage with using a property mixin is that you can't use multiple properties.

 Input: